1719pankaj/code2context/README.md

 └── Documentation.md
 ```

+## Using the GUI

+1. Launch the application with the `-ui` flag
+2. Select your project directory using the "Browse..." button
+3. Choose a configuration from the dropdown
+4. Click "Scan Files" to analyze your project
+5. Select/deselect files for extraction using the checkboxes
+6. Enter an output filename (or use the default)
+7. Click "Extract Selected Files" to generate the markdown document

 ## Example: Using with LLMs

 When using the output with LLMs like Claude, GPT-4, or others:

-1. Run the extractor on your project
+1. Run the extractor on your project (using GUI or CLI)
 2. Upload the generated Markdown file to your LLM interface
 3. Ask questions about your codebase with full context!